 Specific rules for medicines or medical devices

-There are specific rules to attend to when analysing medical device-studies that have a permit from the Medical Product Agency.
+There are specific rules to attend to when it comes to clinical investigations of medical devices.

 Specific rules for medical devices

 The principles for data management and analysis presented in the section above also apply for studies involving medical devices.
-A specific requirement for clinical studies involving medical devices that require notification to the Swedish Medical Products Agency is that the standard for good clinical practice, ISO 14155, shall apply.
-This means, among other things, that there are a number of statistical considerations to be described in the clinical investigation plan, see Annex A.5–A.8 of the standard.
+Specific for clinical investigations of medical devices is that the standard for good clinical practice, ISO 14155:2020, shall apply.
+This means, among other things, that there are a number of statistical considerations to be described in the clinical investigation plan, see Annex A of the standard.
 For clinical investigations of medical devices, the question must also be based on the information provided by the risk management process and the clinical evaluation with regard to the clinical data that need to be produced in order to prove the safety and performance of the product.
 Read more about this in the Step Idea.
-Any deviations from the investigation plan in terms of the statistical aspects of the study must be evaluated in relation to whether they should be considered as significant changes that need approval from the Ethical Review Authority and the Medical Products Agency before they can be implemented.
+Any deviations from the investigation plan regarding the statistical aspects of the study must be evaluated with regard to whether they are to be regarded as significant changes that must be approved by the Ethical Review Authority and the Swedish Medical Products Agency before they can be implemented.

 Confirmatory studies of the safety and performance of medical devices are often based on the product being compared with an existing method or therapy, and in this way it can be shown that the device works equally well or better.
 This type of study should be randomised and blinded, to avoid bias.
 For studies involving medical devices, it can be difficult to design the study based on these criteria, for example because it may be impossible to develop an identical placebo or comparison device, and it may also be unsuitable to use a prospective control group for various reasons.
 Some of the differing ways of handling the challenges involved in medical device studies are presented below.